 Applications for secondary Regional Learning Choices Programs, including Regional Skilled Trades, will open on Nov.
-11 at 8:30 a.m. and close on Nov.
-25 at 3 p.m.
+5 at 12:01 a.m. and close on Nov.
+21 at 3 p.m.
+The Regional Skilled Trades program will be open to all students entering grade 9 in September 2019.
 To apply, visit www.peelschools.org/regionalprograms.

 Regional Learning Choices Programs (RLCP) empower students by providing an opportunity to develop and explore skills in a particular area of interest.
 The Peel board provides secondary students from across Brampton, Mississauga and Caledon with 11 different regional programs.
-The entry point for all RLCP programs is grade 9 and is open to all eligible students.
-To learn more, visit www.peelschools.org/regionalprograms
+The entry point for all RLCP programs is grade 9 and are open to all eligible students.
+To learn more, visit www.peelschools.org/regionalprograms.